MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/admin-guide.md

 2. Search for **Dynamics 365**.

-3. Select the icon for Dynamics 365 (Preview)<!--If this is truly the name of the icon, should be boldface.
-It's a surprising name,--> to open the installation dialog box.
+3. Select the icon for Dynamics 365 to open the installation dialog box.

 4. Ensure that the **Add for You** option is set to **Yes**.